- What is e-Health?

 - Scheduling (appointment management) allows appointing meetings and tracking appointments for today, this week, or this month.
 This feature allows selecting the date, time, and doctor, and any important notes you may need to document.
 Before saving the appointment, you can add procedures that will instantly create an invoice you can customize during the patient’s visit.

-- Lab tests tracking allows to track the lab tests performed by Antech laboratories using the APIs provided by Antech.
+- Lab tests tracking allows us to track the lab tests performed by Antech laboratories using the APIs provided by Antech.

 - Preset document forms allow easy procedure documentation and medicine prescription.
 Documents & images pre-populated folders are set up in separate categories, such as Lab Results, X-Rays, Ultrasounds, Clinical Images, Previous Medical Records, E-Mail Correspondence, Referral Reports, Invoices.

-- Transactions help the doctors gain control over payments, billing and invoicing given all procedures provided to the client.
+- Transactions help the doctors gain control over overpayments, billing and invoicing given all procedures provided to the client.
 Payment options include cash, credit card, bank cheque.
 This option also allows viewing of client statistics.
 Any transaction deletion must be verified, so the data cannot be lost.

 - Data import/export allows add new data and provide the client with his EMR zip file if he leaves the clinic.
 This option is performed by admins only, so unauthorized access is impossible.

 - Reports allow analyzing the clinic and patient information on a daily basis, such as financial reports, reminders, or low inventory.
 All reports are downloaded to Excel files and can be easily integrated with other types of software.
-Using reporting option you can view the information on deleted transactions, income analysis, inventory/service, invoices, referral sources, reminders, taxes.
+Using the reporting options you can view the information on deleted transactions, income analysis, inventory/service, invoices, referral sources, reminders, taxes.

 - Database storage on a cloud-based server requires nothing to upload and no start-up or training fees.
-Your information is safe as the database copy is created every 24 hours and database dump is done every 60 days.
+Your information is safe as the database copy is created every 24 hours and the database dump is done every 60 days.

 To integrate this solution into practice a clinic is given a free trial (up to 500 clients).
 Our experience has proven that smart solutions can be integrated within a reasonable period of time.
 These solutions allow integration of patient data accumulated by a clinic thus providing more effective data use and analysis.